 To store and manage the growing body of genomic data generated, many researchers are turning to cloud computing environments.
-Undeniably, cloud computing can offer genomics researchers many benefits including low IT overhead, scalable storage and computing, and ease of access.
+Undeniably, cloud computing can offer researchers in genomics labs many benefits including low IT overhead, scalable storage and computing, and ease of access.
 However, many who operate and work in life sciences labs are skeptical about how safely data, especially protected health information (PHI), can be stored and managed.

 So that customers can benefit from the cloud while keeping PHI secure, Illumina has developed a robust set of security and privacy practices to govern the way our informatics software is created, deployed, and used in the cloud.
-BaseSpace Clarity LIMS (Laboratory Information Management System) is informatics software that helps labs gain efficiencies and throughput with increased accuracy, fast turnaround, sample traceability, and ready-to-use instrument integrations.
+BaseSpace® Clarity LIMS (Laboratory Information Management System) is informatics software that helps labs gain efficiencies and throughput with increased accuracy, fast turnaround, sample traceability, and preconfigured instrument integrations.
+To accommodate customer needs, BaseSpace Clarity LIMS is available to customers as a hosted or on-premise solution.

-BaseSpace Clarity LIMS cloud version is a software-as-a-service (SaaS) offering for genomics laboratory information management, placing high priority on protecting the confidentiality, integrity, and availability of customer data.
+BaseSpace Clarity LIMS hosted version is a software-as-a-service (SaaS) offering for genomics laboratory information management, placing high priority on protecting the confidentiality, integrity, and availability of customer data.
 This technical note describes the set of comprehensive policies, processes, and controls enacted for security and privacy.

-Security and compliance frameworks
+Security and Compliance Frameworks